• Menu

 The flat surface clutter rule was probably the most helpful and most remembered rule when I was decluttering my home for the first time and when I wasn’t quite sure what I wanted the end result to look like.

-It is the rule that helped me get rid of kitchen counter clutter and bathroom counter clutter.
+It is the rule that guided me on how to declutter kitchen counter clutter and bathroom counter clutter.

 It is also the rule that decluttered my kids’ rooms.